sei-relativity/homework_submission_steps/readme.md

 - You'll know you're on the right page if it says "forked from" in the upper left corner.

-- MAKE SURE YOU ARE WORKING ON YOUR OWN FORK BY CHECKING FOR **YOUR NAME** IN THE TOP LEFT CORNER.
+- MAKE SURE YOU ARE WORKING ON YOUR OWN FORK BY CHECKING FOR shabams IN THE TOP LEFT CORNER.

 - Click the "clone button" in the top right to reveal the HTTPS key and copy it.